TeachBooks/sphinx-iframes/README.md

 ### `iframe` directive

-To clearly show the blending and sizing, we showcase everthing in a general titled admonition.
+To clearly show the blending and sizing, we showcase everything in a general titled admonition.

 #### Default behavior